1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - Level 3 means supervision applied by APRA to a Level 3 group – APRA may, at its discretion, apply the Level 3 prudential framework to a conglomerate group, containing at least one APRA-regulated institution, which APRA considers to have material activities across more than one APRA-regulated industry and/or in one or more non-APRA-regulated industries.
 A Level 3 group comprises all institutions that are part of a consolidated entity, adjusted to include or exclude institutions as determined by APRA by notice in writing to the head of the group (Level 3 Head), of which the Level 3 Head is the ultimate holding company, the ultimate Australian parent or certain reporting entities.

-Ownership of ADIs is governed by the the Financial Sector (Shareholdings) Act 1998 (Cth) (FSSA).
-The FSSA restricts the shareholdings of individuals or a group of associated shareholders in certain financial sector companies, including ADIs and their holding companies to a 20% stake.
-All shareholders must also be fit and proper.
-A person holds a stake only if the person holds a direct control interest and is the aggregate of the person's voting power and the voting power of the person's associates.
-The Treasurer can approve a higher percentage shareholding limit in certain circumstances such as where it is in the national interest to approve a higher than 20% stake and this approval may be subject to any restrictions on the duration and substance of the shareholding that the Treasurer sees fit.
+Ownership of ADIs is governed by the Financial Sector (Shareholdings) Act 1998 (Cth) (FSSA).
+The FSSA restricts the shareholdings of individuals or two or more persons under an arrangement in certain ﬁnancial sector companies, including ADIs and their holding companies to a 20% stake.
+All proposed shareholders must also be ﬁt and proper.
+A person holds a stake only if the person holds a direct control interest and is the aggregate of the person’s voting power and the voting power of the person’s associates.
+The Treasurer can approve a higher percentage shareholding limit in certain circumstances such as where it is in the national interest to approve a higher than 20% stake and this approval may be subject to any restrictions on the duration and substance of the shareholding that the Treasurer sees ﬁt.
 Penalties apply to an unacceptable shareholding held without the Treasurer’s consent.
 The Federal Court has powers to make orders to restrain or reduce the unacceptable shareholding.

 Under the FSSA, the Treasurer can declare that a person whose stake does not exceed 20% still has practical control if the: